-Thanks to funds provided by the Improving Teacher Quality Program of the No Child Left Behind Act administered by the Minnesota Higher Education Services Office, Augsburg College is able to offer 20 Minnesota social studies teachers currently teaching in grades 5-12 the opportunity to participate in a project designed to incorporate 1) primary source documents in social studies, 2) methods of inquiry, and 3) reading and writing skills through the use of a Socratic questioning pedagogy called Paideia (Py-day-a) seminars.
+Thanks to funds provided by the Improving Teacher Quality Program of the No Child Left Behind Act administered by the Minnesota Higher Education Services Office, Augsburg College is able to offer 25 Minnesota licensed social studies teachers currently teaching in grades 5-12 the opportunity to participate in a project designed to incorporate 1) primary source documents in social studies, 2) methods of inquiry, and 3) reading and writing skills through the use of a Socratic questioning pedagogy called Paideia (Py-day-a) seminars.

 The tuition for the Paideia Institute and on-site training is free.
-Four semester graduate credits and continuing education units will be awarded upon completion of each course (2 credits in August 2014 and 2 credits in June 2015).
+Four semester graduate credits and continuing education units will be awarded upon completion of each course (2 credits in August 2017 and 2 credits in June 2018).
 Some housing and mileage reimbursement for participants out of the metro area is provided.
-In addition, a stipend of up to $200 will be given to each participant upon completion of the program.
-Information and questions may be directed to Anne Kaufman at 952-475-0101 or email@example.com.
+In addition, a stipend of up to $200 will be given to each participant upon successful completion of the institute and on-site portions of the program.

 If you are interested in being considered for the grant program contact Anne Kaufman at email@example.com with your intent to apply.
 Then, complete the ITQP Application and mail it along with a $75 materials fee to Augsburg College Paideia Program CB#312, 2211 Riverside Ave.
 S., Minneapolis, MN 55454.
 You will be notified when your application is complete with payment and being considered.
 NOTE: The $75 fee will not be cashed/charged unless you are selected.
 It will then be refunded if cancellation occurs prior to June 1, 2017 or upon completion of the summer institute.